Raymond Queneau: Career

 One of Queneau's most influential works is Exercises in Style, which tells the simple story of a man's seeing the same stranger twice in one day.
 It tells that short story in 99 different ways, demonstrating the tremendous variety of styles in which storytelling can take place.
+An excerpt from this piece was published in 0 to 9 magazine, a 1960s publication which experimented with language and meaning-making.

-The works of Raymond Queneau are published by Gallimard in the collection Bibliothèque de la Pléiade.
+Queneau's works are published by Gallimard in the collection Bibliothèque de la Pléiade.